dwilding/trello-kb/README.md

 # Overview of Trello KB

-Trello KB enables you to download a [Trello](https://trello.com) board as an array of reusable content objects.
+Trello KB enables you to get a [Trello](https://trello.com) board as an array of content objects.
 The objects in the array correspond to the cards on the board.

 For example, you could create a magazine in Trello, then use Trello KB to get a JSON version of each article: